ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ~~~~
 {: #RIV-Reference-Configuration title='RIV Reference Configuration for Network Equipment' artwork-align="left"}

-In Step 0, The Endorser (the device manufacturer) provides a Software Image
+In Step 0, The Endorser (the device manufacturer or other authority) provides a software image
 to the Attester (the device under attestation), and makes
 one or more Reference Integrity Manifests (RIMs) signed by the Endorser, available to the Verifier
 (see {{RIM-policy}} for "in-band" and "out of band" ways to make this happen).
 In Step 1,
 the Verifier (Network Management Station), on behalf of a Relying Party, requests Identity,
-Measurement Values (and possibly RIMs) from the Attester.
+Measurement Values, and possibly RIMs, from the Attester.
 In Step 2, the
-Attester responds to the request by providing a DevID, quotes (measured values),
+Attester responds to the request by providing a DevID, quotes (measured values, signed by the Attester),
-and optionally RIMs, signed by the Attester.
+and optionally RIMs.